Beyond Frosting » Recipes » Desserts » Cakes » Strawberry Cheesecake Poke Cake

 Print

-closeup of a slice of strawberry poke cake on a plate
+A slice of strawberry cheesecake poke cake garnished with fresh strawberries on a white plate next to a fork.

 Strawberry Cheesecake Poke Cake